Global Indemnity Group (NASDAQ:GBLI) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Global Indemnity Group (NASDAQ:GBLI – Get Rating) in a research report released on Wednesday morning.
-The brokerage issued a hold rating on the insurance provider’s stock.
+StockNews.com started coverage on shares of Global Indemnity Group (NASDAQ:GBLI – Get Rating) in a research note released on Thursday.
+The firm issued a hold rating on the insurance provider’s stock.

-Separately, TheStreet upgraded Global Indemnity Group from a c rating to a b- rating in a research note on Friday, March 11th.
+Separately, TheStreet upgraded shares of Global Indemnity Group from a c rating to a b- rating in a research report on Friday, March 11th.

-Several hedge funds and other institutional investors have recently made changes to their positions in GBLI.
-Renaissance Technologies LLC increased its stake in Global Indemnity Group by 6.4% during the 4th quarter.
-Renaissance Technologies LLC now owns 78,534 shares of the insurance provider’s stock worth $1,974,000 after acquiring an additional 4,700 shares during the period.
-Cullen Frost Bankers Inc. increased its stake in Global Indemnity Group by 28.6% during the 4th quarter.
-Cullen Frost Bankers Inc. now owns 9,000 shares of the insurance provider’s stock worth $226,000 after acquiring an additional 2,000 shares during the period.
-Cannell Capital LLC bought a new position in Global Indemnity Group during the 3rd quarter worth $853,000.
-Finally, Morgan Stanley increased its stake in Global Indemnity Group by 56.8% during the 2nd quarter.
-Morgan Stanley now owns 13,893 shares of the insurance provider’s stock worth $375,000 after acquiring an additional 5,032 shares during the period.
-Institutional investors own 88.11% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Renaissance Technologies LLC grew its holdings in Global Indemnity Group by 6.4% during the fourth quarter.
+Renaissance Technologies LLC now owns 78,534 shares of the insurance provider’s stock valued at $1,974,000 after purchasing an additional 4,700 shares during the period.
+Cannell Capital LLC acquired a new position in Global Indemnity Group during the third quarter valued at approximately $853,000.
+Morgan Stanley grew its holdings in Global Indemnity Group by 56.8% during the second quarter.
+Morgan Stanley now owns 13,893 shares of the insurance provider’s stock valued at $375,000 after purchasing an additional 5,032 shares during the period.
+Finally, Cullen Frost Bankers Inc. grew its holdings in Global Indemnity Group by 28.6% during the fourth quarter.
+Cullen Frost Bankers Inc. now owns 9,000 shares of the insurance provider’s stock valued at $226,000 after purchasing an additional 2,000 shares during the period.
+Hedge funds and other institutional investors own 88.18% of the company’s stock.

 Global Indemnity Group Company Profile (Get Rating)